pcerman/bdd-racket/README.md

 ;; create ZDD for this boolean expression
 (define zdd (make-zdd ex '(x y z)))

-;; create graph representation of this ROBDD and write it into the file (bdd->tgf zdd "zdd.tgf" '(x y z))
+;; create graph representation of this ZDD and write it into the file (bdd->tgf zdd "zdd.tgf" '(x y z))

 ;; count number of solutions which evaluates to boolean value true